pravega/pravega-samples/flink-connector-examples/doc/watermark/README.md

 1. How to extract timestamp from each record
 2. How to leverage the watermark timestamp given the time bound from Pravega readers.

-This example consists of three applications.
+This example consists of two applications.
-1. `PravegaIngestion` is to generate synthetic sensor data with event time and ingest into a Pravega stream.
+1. `PravegaIngestion` is a Pravega writer to generate synthetic sensor data with event time and ingest into a Pravega stream.
 2. `FlinkWatermarkReader` reads data from the stream with Pravega watermark, calculates an average value for each sensor under a 10-second window under event-time clock and prints the summary.

 The scripts can be found under the flink-examples directory in: